 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rainelle is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rainelle is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Rainelle who work in office and administrative support (24.75%), business and financial occupations (12.28%), and healthcare (7.52%).

-As is often the case in a small town, Rainelle doesn't have a public transportation system that people use for their commute.
+Rainelle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Rainelle are slightly less educated than the national average of 21.84% for the average city or town: 13.56% of adults in Rainelle have a bachelor's degree or advanced degree